-- 6. Should seabed mining be approved, relevant approvals should require environmental monitoring that informs regulation of proposal-specific management targets, as well as evidence-based understanding of environmental impacts to support future impact assessment and regulation of the industry.
-Data should be available to the public. - 7.
-The NT EPA considers that the use of adaptive management would be highly problematic in managing the high levels of uncertainty and risk associated with the mitigation of potentially significant environmental impacts from seabed mining proposals.
-Any effective use of adaptive management would be limited in its application to clearly defined issues. - 8.
-The NT EPA considers that environmental offsets cannot currently be readily or easily applied to seabed mining proposals in NT coastal waters.
+- 6. Should seabed mining be approved, relevant approvals would require environmental monitoring that informs regulation of proposal-specific management targets, and develops an evidence-based understanding of environmental impacts to support future impact assessment and regulation of the industry.
+Baseline data, monitoring data and compliance reporting should be reviewed on a regular basis and be available to the public. - 7.
+The NT EPA considers that the use of adaptive management would not be appropriate for managing the high levels of uncertainty and risk associated with the mitigation of potentially significant environmental impacts from seabed mining proposals.
+Any use of adaptive management would be limited in its application to clearly defined issues where it can be proven to be effective. - 8.
+The NT EPA considers that environmental offsets cannot currently be readily or easily applied to seabed mining proposals in Northern Territory coastal waters.
 The collection of pre-impact baseline data does not qualify as an environmental offset. - 9.
 Closure and rehabilitation are important considerations for the assessment, approval and management of seabed mining.
 In the absence of specific guidance, seabed mine closure and rehabilitation should follow the best practice principles of the International Marine Minerals Society Code for Environmental Management of Marine Mining, the International Council on Mining and Metals for Mine Closure, and the WA Guidelines for Preparing Mine Closure Plans.

-Requirements to achieve environmental protection outcomes must include: extensive baseline information, appropriate financial assurance, progressive rehabilitation, agreed rehabilitation objectives, completion criteria and monitoring of rehabilitation success.
+Requirements to achieve environmental protection outcomes must include: extensive baseline information, appropriate financial assurance, progressive rehabilitation wherever possible, agreed rehabilitation objectives, completion criteria and monitoring of rehabilitation success.
 These requirements should be captured in specific closure and rehabilitation criteria and guidance developed by government with substantial industry and stakeholder input.